 Types of dental caries

-Dental caries are categorized according to their location.
+Dental caries are classified by location.

 Pit and fissure and occlusal caries